Particular/docs.particular.net/nservicebus/sagas/index.md

 How to correlate a `CompleteOrder` message with the right saga that's already running?
 Usually, there's some applicative ID in both types of messages that can correlate between them.
 You only need to store this in the saga data, and tell NServiceBus about the connection.
 This is done in the `ConfigureHowToFindSaga` in the above saga.

-Since V5 it is possible to specify the mapping to the message using expressions if the correlation information is split between multiple fields
+Since version 5 it is possible to specify the mapping to the message using expressions if the correlation information is split between multiple fields

 <!-- import saga-find-by-expression -->

 Underneath the covers, when `CompleteOrder` arrives, NServiceBus asks the saga persistence infrastructure to find an object of the type `OrderSagaData` that has a property `OrderId` whose value is the same as the `OrderId` property of the message.

 ### Auto correlation

 A common usage of sagas is to have them send out a request message to get some work done and receive a response message back when the work is complete.
 To make this easier NServiceBus will auto correlate those response messages back to the correct saga instance without any need for mappings.

 NOTE: A caveat of this feature is that it currently doesn't support auto correlation between sagas.
 So if the request is handled by a another saga you must add relevant message properties and map them to the requesting saga using the syntax described above.

 ## Uniqueness